 Changing how road space is used should be designed by working with local communities to make sure it meets the needs of everyone and maximises the benefits for all.
 The findings suggest footfall for local businesses is likely to increase and it may take 2-3 years from implementation until communities experience the full benefits.

-Ali Macdonald, Organisation Lead for Healthy Active Environments, PHS said,
+Ali Macdonald, Organisation Lead for Healthy Active Environments at PHS, said:

 “Living in vibrant, healthy and safe communities plays an important role in our health and wellbeing.
-Covid has shown how important high-quality local neighbourhoods are to everyone’s wellbeing.
+COVID-19 has shown how important high-quality local neighbourhoods are to everyone’s wellbeing.

 "Our work suggests that including road space reallocation in broader transport and community planning is likely to have a positive effect on communities, not least those most likely to experience poorer health outcomes.